ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 # Document History {#history}

 - -08
-    - Update definition for "Client" to account for the case of end-user absence
+    - Update definition for "Client" to account for the case of no end-user

 - -07
     - Replace user handle by opaque identifier